GLOBULARIA SEEDS

 A seldom-seen but very easy little alpine, producing a low, shrubby, trailing mound of leathery, evergreen leaves.
 In late spring, shortish stems bear soft lavender-blue, shaggy daisy flowers over several weeks.
 This is a perfect choice for the sunny rock garden, and is also useful in an alpine troughs or gravel garden as it is drought tolerant once established. ...
 Learn More

-3. GLOBULARIA MERIDIONALIS
+3. GLOBULARIA NUDICAULIS

 4. GLOBULARIA PUNCTATA